Knitting in Solidarity

 Now that we have all of the squares needed to complete 5 more shawls, raising funds is the next priority to help embroider prayers and sew edges of fabric onto each prayer shawl.

-Please send money by June 25th to ensure we can get everything done in time for sending.
+Please send knitted squares and money by May 8th to ensure we can get everything done in time for sending.